quinfpunk/Generate_novel_abstracts/README.md

    - Data filtering: `get_filter_data_with_references.ipynb`
    - Analysis and model training: `MLNS_groupProject.ipynb`

-### Quick Testing
+### Testing the System
-For quick testing without processing the entire dataset:
+To test the paper generation system:
-1. Use the provided sample file: `data/dblp_papers_filtered_sample_with_refs.csv`
+1. Use the main notebook at the root level:
-2. This sample contains 100 papers from 2020 along with all their cited papers
-3. Run directly with the testing notebook or main project notebook:
    ```
-   jupyter notebook src/testing_LinkPredictor.ipynb
-   # or
    jupyter notebook MLNS_groupProject.ipynb
    ```
+2. For quick testing with the sample dataset:
+   - Use the provided sample file: `data/dblp_papers_filtered_sample_with_refs.csv`
+   - Run the MLNS_groupProject.ipynb notebook with this sample data
+   - The notebook contains all necessary code to test the full pipeline from link prediction to abstract generation

 ## Dependencies
 - pandas